learn-co-curriculum/ruby-objects-has-many-readme/README.md

 Here we use the logic of our original `#add_song` method, which adds a song to an artist's collection and tells that song that it belongs to that particular artist.
 But, we also create a new song using the name and genre from the arguments.

-This is not only neater and more elegant––now we don't have to create a new song on a separate line *every time* we want to add one to an artist––but it makes more sense.
+This is not only neater and more elegant—now we don't have to create a new song on a separate line *every time* we want to add one to an artist—but it makes more sense.

 ### The `#artist_name` Method